A Resource-Competitive Jamming Defense: Abstract

 \section{Abstract}

-Consider the general scenario where Alice wishes to transmit a message $m$ to Bob.
-These two players share a communication channel; however, there exists an adversary, Carol, who aims to prevent the transmission of $m$ by blocking this channel.
-There are costs to send, receive or block $m$ on the channel, and we ask: How much do Alice and Bob need to spend relative to the adversary Carol in order to guarantee transmission of $m$?
+Consider a scenario where Alice wishes to send a message $m$ to Bob in a time-slotted wireless network.
+However, there exists an adversary, Carol, who aims to prevent the transmission of $m$ by jamming the communication channel.
+There is a per-slot cost of $1$ to send, receive or jam $m$ on the channel, and we are interested in how much Alice and Bob need to spend relative to Carol in order to guarantee communication.

-This problem abstracts many types of conflict in information networks including: jamming attacks in wireless sensor networks (WSNs) and distributed denial-of-service (DDoS) attacks on the Internet, where the costs to Alice, Bob and Carol represent an expenditure of energy or network resources.
-The problem allows us to quantitatively analyze the economics of information exchange in an adversarial setting and ask: Is communication cheaper than censoring communication?
+Our approach is to design an algorithm in the framework of \defn{resource-competitive analysis} where the cost to correct network devices (i.e., Alice and Bob) is parameterized by the cost to faulty devices (i.e., Carol).
+We present an algorithm that guarantees the successful transmission of $m$ and has the following property: if Carol incurs a cost of $\Total$ to jam, then both Alice and Bob have a cost of $O(\Total^{\varphi - 1} + 1)=O(\Total^{.62}+1)$ in expectation, where $\varphi = (1+ \sqrt{5})/2$ is the golden ratio.
+In other words, it possible for Alice and Bob to communicate while incurring asymptotically less cost than Carol.
+We generalize to the case where Alice wishes to send $m$ to $n$ receivers, and we achieve a similar result.

-We answer this question in the affirmative.
-Specifically, in a time-slotted network with constant costs to send, receive and block $m$ in a slot, if Carol spends a total of $\Total$ slots trying to block $m$, then both Alice and Bob must be active for only $O(\Total^{\varphi - 1} + 1)=O(\Total^{.62}+1)$ slots in expectation to transmit $m$, where $\varphi = (1+ \sqrt{5})/2$ is the golden ratio.
-Surprisingly, this result holds even if (1) $\Total$ is {\it unknown} to either player; (2) Carol knows the algorithms of both players, but not their random bits; and (3) Carol can attack using total knowledge of past actions of both players.
+Our findings hold even if (1) $\Total$ is {\it unknown} to either party; (2) Carol knows the algorithms of both parties, but not their random bits; (3) Carol can jam using knowledge of past actions of both parties; and (4) Carol can jam reactively, so long as there is sufficient network traffic in addition to $m$.

-In the spirit of competitive analysis, approximation guarantees, and game-theoretic treatments, our approach represents another notion of relative performance that we call {\it resource competitiveness}.
-This new metric measures the worst-case performance of an algorithm relative to {\it any} adversarial strategy and pertains to scenarios where all network devices are resource-constrained.
-Here, we apply the resource-competitive results above to two concrete problems.
-First, we consider jamming attacks in WSNs and address the fundamental task of propagating $m$ from a single device to all others in the presence of faults.
-Second, we examine how to mitigate application-level DDoS attacks in a wired client-server scenario.